Uses of English verb forms: Uses of verb combination types

-Past simple
+Simple past

-The past simple or simple past, sometimes also called the preterite, consists of the bare past tense of the verb (ending in -ed for regular verbs, and formed in various ways for irregular ones, with the following spelling rules for regular verbs: verbs ending in -e add only –d to the end (e.g. live – lived, not *liveed), verbs ending in -y change to -ied (e.g. study – studied) and verbs ending in a group of a consonant + a vowel + a consonant double the final consonant (e.g. stop – stopped) —see English verbs for details).
+The simple past, sometimes also called the preterite, consists of the bare past tense of the verb (ending in -ed for regular verbs, and formed in various ways for irregular ones, with the following spelling rules for regular verbs: verbs ending in -e add only –d to the end (e.g. live – lived, not *liveed), verbs ending in -y change to -ied (e.g. study – studied) and verbs ending in a group of a consonant + a vowel + a consonant double the final consonant (e.g. stop – stopped) —see English verbs for details).
 In most questions (and other situations requiring inversion), when negated, and in certain emphatic statements, a periphrastic construction consisting of did and the bare infinitive of the main verb is generally used instead—see do-support.

-The past simple is used for a single event in the past, for past habitual action, or for a past state:
+The simple past is used for a single event in the past, for past habitual action, or for a past state:

 He took the money and ran.

 I visited them every day for a year.

 I knew how to fight even as a child.

 However, for action that was ongoing at the time referred to, the past progressive is generally used instead.
 For stative verbs that do or do not use progressive aspect when expressing a temporary state, see § Progressive aspect.
 For the use of could see in place of saw etc., see have got and can see below.

-The past simple is often close in meaning to the present perfect.
-The past simple is used when the event is conceived as occurring at a particular time in the past, or during a period that ended in the past (i.e. it does not last up until the present time).
+The simple past is often close in meaning to the present perfect.
+The simple past is used when the event is conceived as occurring at a particular time in the past, or during a period that ended in the past (i.e. it does not last up until the present time).
 This time frame may be explicitly stated, or implicit in the context (for example the past tense is often used when describing a sequence of past events).